 The waves in Padang Padang beach are the typical southern ocean waves.
 High and wild at times.
 So, the wave is great for pro surfers.
 For visitors with zero surfing experience, hire a surf instructor.
 The normal fee is US$20 for a 1.5-hour session.
 Sometimes the instructor may charge more, but customers can dodge the high price by bargaining.

 Surfboard rentals are also available on the beach.
 One board is charged US$ 7 or around Rp100.000.
 More expensive compared to other beaches, and unfortunately the price isn’t negotiable.
 The rent is for as long as the surf shop closes at around sunset.

-Umbrellas can be rented separately with quite an overpriced cost, Rp100.000.
+Umbrellas can be rented separately at quite an overpriced cost, Rp100.000.
 But there are huge rocks and plenty of trees to get some shade and run away awhile from the sun.

 The drawback of the beach is occasionally the seaweeds are covering the water.
 That’s why some people opt not to swim here.
 The beach keepers sometimes make an effort to remove the weeds.
 But the personnel only take those out from the water, then bury them under the sand.

-Take a chance to see the underwater beauty in Padang Padang Beach.
+Take a chance to see the underwater beauty at Padang Padang Beach.
 Snorkeling is recommended especially when the seaweeds aren’t that many.
 There are plenty of colorful little fishes around the beach.
-Rent snorkel gears from the locals.
+Rent snorkel gear from the locals.
 Then, witness how the fishes mingle with each other around the corals.

 Padang Padang Beach Sunset

 Don’t skip the sunset while visiting the beach.
 Although there are no bean bags like on other beaches, the sunset here isn’t disappointing.
 Around 5:30 PM, locals and guests will start flocking to the beach for the sun.